 - Because of the heat, they will damage light fittings and lamp shades meaning that you will have to replace them too.

-There are a variety of different types of energy saving bulbs, so it’s important to compare energy
+There are a variety of different types of energy saving light bulb, so it’s important to compare energy

 saving lighting to figure out the type that works best for you.
 LED